 Lenny Dykstra (1963- ), a New York Mets baseball player and winner of the World Series in 1986, filed bankruptcy in 2009 in Los Angeles, California.

 Archie Griffin (1954- ) is college football’s only two-time Heisman Trophy winner.
-Unfortunately, Griffin had to file for bankruptcy in 1981 after an investment in six athletic shoe stores failed and caused him to have debts of $519,568.
+In 1981 Griffin filed bankruptcy after an investment in six athletic shoe stores failed and caused him to have debts of $519,568.

 Dorothy Hamill (1956- ) was the 1976 national, world and Olympic gold medal champion.
 Her problems began when she bought the struggling Ice Capades Co., which she tried to get going again.
 Hamill had to sell the company in 1995 and filed for bankruptcy herself in 1996.

 Sheryl Swoopes (1971- ), an American professional basketball player, has won three Olympic gold medals and is a three-time Most Value Player of the WNBA.
 Swoopes filed for bankruptcy in 2004, blaming mismanagement of her money as the cause.

 Mike Tyson (1965- ), a professional fighter, received more than $30 million for several fights and a career income estimated at $300 million.
 Tyson filed a Chapter 11 bankruptcy case in August 2003 because he was not able to pay all of his bills.